ZheMann/generating_newspaper_columns/README.md

 7. Perform Step 4 and its sub-steps to see how to the SentencePiece model is trained as well as how the datasets are encoded

 ## Datasets used
-We used the following datasets to fine-tune the language models:
+We used the following datasets to fine-tune the language models, which can be accessed [here](https://drive.google.com/open?id=17GnJC7I_l_XkQKbRtYFXvtnnpRvsmGxF):
-1. Dutch Newspaper columns (2MB)
+1. Dutch newspaper columns (2MB)
-2. Dutch Wikipedia-pages (2.9GB) by the implementation of a custom [wiki-scraper](https://github.com/ZheMann/wiki-scraper)
+2. Dutch Wikipedia-pages (2.9GB)
-3. Dutch E-books (24MB) by a [Colaboratory Notebook](https://drive.google.com/open?id=1WCkbCMCay9a4NaUv7boAJjfCQ10JKUjv)
+3. Dutch e-books (24MB)

+### Dutch newspaper columns (2MB)
+These newspaper columns were provided by a collaborating journalist during this research.
+The body of each columns is extracted and concatenated into a single text-file.
+Due to inconsistency between columns, most pre-processing is done manually.

+### Dutch Wikipedia-pages (2.9GB)
+We built our own [wiki-scraper](https://github.com/ZheMann/wiki-scraper) to extract information from Wikipedia.
+The wiki-scraper ran for several days untill 2.4M out of 2.6M pages were downloaded.
+The text of all pages is concatenated into a single text-file.

+### Dutch e-books (24MB)
+Project Gutenborg provides free, mostly older, e-books in several languages from which the copyright has expired.
+For this, we built a [Colaboratory Notebook](https://drive.google.com/open?id=1WCkbCMCay9a4NaUv7boAJjfCQ10JKUjv) to download all books for the Dutch language, to extract the right files and to concatenate the books into a single text-file.
+In addition, we had to manually remove English disclaimers from each book.

 ## About this repository
 This repository is built to support my Research Internship as a first year master student in Computing Science (April 2019 - July 2019).
 During this research an experiment is performed, consisting of generating texts by three differently trained language models, as discussed in previous sections.